General Frequently Asked Questions

 How many different class types does Tough Lotus offer?

-Tough Lotus offers three different classes multiple times a week, please check our calendar schedule for availability.
+Tough Lotus offers various different classes multiple times a week, please check our calendar schedule for availability.

 Tough Lotus Challenge This is a 4 week course which starts the first Tuesday of the month.
 We strongly recommend taking an Intro and a Balanced class prior to the Tough Lotus Challenge.
 This is a progressive class that will involve even more strength training than a typical TL class.
 A Tough Lotus Challenge “score” is generated at the end of the course, based on improvement week 1 to week 4.
 The winning participant is granted a free spot in the next challenge (valued at $56).
 Course must be paid in full and no make up classes will be granted.
 Please make sure you can commit to a weekly workout!